 So even if you love your social media (heck, even if you teach social media) I would love to challenge you to take at least 1 full week 100% off social media and see the difference it make to your mental energy, clarity of thinking and creativity.

 (And if you decide to check in to your paid FB groups do it mindfully e.g. I checked in during my holiday to share some photos and check in with my members – but I limited it to just two visits of 30 minutes each).

 4. Don’t create that next programme

 Yes, I’ve done this myself, and yes, I LOVED sitting in a Greek taverna overlooking a beautiful bay mapping out the content of an online course, and I wrote my best ever blog post from a pretty table outside a café in Cape Town.
 But here’s the thing – although I loved it, when I got home I hadn’t had the complete break from work that I really needed.

 There is nothing wrong with “working holidays” – I take those regularly too and love the inspiration that comes from working from different locations around the world.
 But do be clear on the difference between a working holiday and a “rest and recharge holiday” and make sure you have at least one of the latter every year – honestly, your business and clients need you to.

 5. Take a break from books and podcasts related to your business

-(And trust me, you’ll find that more you switch off from thinking about business, the more you’ll you have inspired ideas that just pop in to your mind while you are doing something entirely unrelated – so definitely take a notebook or use your phone to capture them ready for when you come home).
+(And trust me, you’ll find that the more you switch off from thinking about business, the more you’ll have inspired ideas that just pop into your mind while you are doing something entirely unrelated – so definitely take a notebook or use your phone to capture them ready for when you come home).